hannu-s/cloaked-nemesis/README.md

 ###Inspector  (todo)

 Independet class.
-Presents Inspection.XML and MasterInspection.XML in http server.
+Presents MasterInspection.XML in http server.
 Start browser and directs it to server address.
 User gets to vote for useful/useless or dismiss the site.
 Every vote calls for Updater class with initial values: link, vote.
 Afterwards calls Sorter to resort the file and updates the server.

 ###Updater  (todo)